jhdouglas21/IST412/README.md

 ## Team Member/ID and Contribution for M03-A04 Design Patterns

 #1 Nick Falletta - Implemented Strategy Pattern and MVP design pattern.
-MVP is used in SpendingLimitView and SpendingLimitPresenter.
-Strategy Pattern used in DailyLimitStrategy, LimitEnforcer, LimitStrategy, SpendingLimit, TransactionController, and PerTransactionLimitStrategy
+The MVP pattern is used in SpendingLimitView and SpendingLimitPresenter to separate UI and logic.
+The Strategy Pattern is used in LimitStrategy, DailyLimitStrategy, PerTransactionLimitStrategy, LimitEnforcer, SpendingLimit, and TransactionController to flexibly enforce spending rules.

 #2 John Douglas - Implemented Password Strength and Singleton design patterns.
 The password strength is implemented for the new user method that is accessed when creating a new account.
 The singleton design pattern is implemented for the notification controller which is called in the CasinoUI class.
 Created account creation functionality for new users.
 Created the UserManagement, NewUserController, and NewUserView.